-Mentorship application to connect Georgia Tech students with one another.
+Mobile application to connect Georgia Tech student mentors with one another.

 The school wants to strengthen the community by encouraging experienced students to connect with new students and help them adjust to campus life.
 Design an experience that allows mentors and mentees to discover each other.

 Mentors@GT, a mobile application that empowers users by allowing for a personalized mentorship experience through enabling users to quickly find mentors that best match their profile and connect efficiently.